dotun-code-god/BookWave/README.md

-# Qwerty
+# BookWave
-Qwerty gives you instant access to ebooks, audiobooks, articles, podcasts, sheet music, and documents — all in one simple digital subscription.
+BookWave gives you instant access to ebooks, audiobooks, articles, podcasts, sheet music, and documents — all in one simple digital subscription.